FARHATREKAYA/Convert_YOLO_txt_annotation_to_pascal_voc_xml_annotation/README.md

-# Convert COCO TXT to PASCAL VOC XML
+# Convert YOLO TXT to PASCAL VOC XML
-This code converts COCO TXT format to PASCAL VOC XML format.
+This code converts YOLO TXT format to PASCAL VOC XML format.
 It can be used to convert annotations for object detection datasets from one format to another.
 ## Usage

 To use this code, you will need to have the following Python libraries installed: